toprakdeniz/backend_dev/fundamentals_of_backend_engineering/Protocol/HTTP-1.1/notes.md

 - Replaces TCP with QUIC (UDP with Congestion Control)
 - All the features of HTTP/2
 - Without HOL (Head of line blocking)

+## Difference between HTTP/1.1 pipelining and HTTP/2 multiplexing and Head of line blocking

+HTTP/1.1 without pipelining: Each HTTP request over the TCP connection must be responded to before the next request can be made.

+HTTP/1.1 with pipelining: Each HTTP request over the TCP connection may be made immediately without waiting for the previous request's response to return.
+The responses will come back in the same order.

+HTTP/2 multiplexing: Each HTTP request over the TCP connection may be made immediately without waiting for the previous response to come back.
+The responses may come back in any order.
+HTTP/2 solves head of line blocking.
+Yet, there is another head of line blocking on tcp level.
+One lost packet in TCP stream makes all streams wair until that packet is re-transmitted, and recived.
+This HOL is solved by QUIC protocol.

+QUIC is a "tcp-like" protocol implemented over UDP where each stream is independent so that lost packet only halts the particular stream which the lost packet belongs to, while other streams can continue.